ArrisLee/admr-gen/README.md

 ## Parameters

 - `--file` - mandatory.
 Path to the input YAML file, e.g., `./deployment.yaml` or `./pod.yaml`.
 - `--operation` - optional.
 Expect operation value in admission review output, available values: `create`, `update` and `delete`.
-There will be an extra section in the generated yaml file called `OldOBject` when using `update` or `delete` operations.`create` operation will be applied by default if this param is missing.
+There will be an extra section in the generated yaml file called `OldOBject` when using `update` or `delete` operations.`create` operation will be applied if this parameter is missing.
+- `--output` - optional.
+Output format can be either `json` or `yaml`. `yaml` format will be applied if this parameter is missing.

 ## Usage